oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

 ## Task 1: Explore the Kuberenetes cluster

 Oracle Backend for Spring Boot includes a number of platform services which are deployed into the Oracle Container Engine for Kubernetes cluster.
 You configured **kubectl** to access your cluster in an earlier lab.
 In this task, you will explore the services deployed in the Kubernetes cluster.
+A detailed explanation of Kubernetes concepts is beyond the scope of this course.

 1. Explore namespaces